Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

-are all irreducible polynomials over $K$.
 This implies that $\calA[2](\overline{K})$ is not trivial as a $\Gamma_K$-module, as there are non-trivial $K$-automorphisms acting on the Weierstrass points, and therefore the $2$-torsion.
 For instance, we have an action of order two permuting the two roots of $q_3$.\\